-2 Broadway COP Swap Payments- MTA (solely on behalf of MTA Long Island Rail Road and MTA Metro-North Railroad), MTA New York City Transit and MTA Bridges and Tunnels executed and delivered three Series of Certificates of Participation in the aggregate principal amount of \$807 million to finance certain building and leasehold improvements to an office building at Two Broadway in Manhattan occupied principally by MTA New York City Transit, MTA Bridges and Tunnels, MTA Construction and Development, and MTAHQ.
+2 Broadway COP Swap Payments- MTA (solely on behalf of MTA Long Island Rail Road and MTA Metro-North Railroad), MTA New York City Transit and MTA Bridges and Tunnels executed and delivered three Series of Certificates of Participation in the aggregate principal amount of \$807 to finance certain building and leasehold improvements to an office building at Two Broadway in Manhattan occupied principally by MTA New York City Transit, MTA Bridges and Tunnels, MTA Construction and Development, and MTAHQ.
 At the same time, MTA entered into a swap agreement.

-The Certificates of Participation have been paid off in 2016 and are no longer outstanding.
-There are no net expenses in 2024 related to the interest rate swap associated with the issuance.
-The swap will mature in 2029.
+The Certificates of Participation have been paid off in 2016 and are no longer outstanding, net expenses related to the interest swap associated with the issuance were \$0.063 in 2024.
+The swap will mature in 2030.